MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

   - Browsers will guide users towards registering a security key, or mobile device via hybrid registration.
 - `'platform'`
   - Browser will guide users to registering the locally integrated hardware authenticator.

+#### Fine-tuning the registration experience with `preferredAuthenticatorType`

+[WebAuthn hints](https://w3c.github.io/webauthn/#dom-publickeycredentialrequestoptions-hints) allow a Relying Party to further refine the registration experience compared to specifying a value for `authenticatorSelection.authenticatorAttachment` as detailed above.
+SimpleWebAuthn enables use of hints via the `preferredAuthenticatorType` argument that can be passed into `generateRegistrationOptions()`:

+**`preferredAuthenticatorType`:**

+- `'securityKey'`
+  - A security key, like a [YubiKey 5](https://www.yubico.com/products/yubikey-5-overview/), [Feitian K40](https://www.ftsafe.com/Products/FIDO/NFC), and other such FIDO2-compatible USB tokens
+- `'localDevice'`
+  - Typically the platform authenticator available on the device that they are logging in from
+- `'remoteDevice'`
+  - A platform authenticator with access to a valid passkey but that is **not** on the device the user is logging in from (a.k.a. "hybrid auth" a.k.a. "the one that shows a QR code")

+When this value is specified, browsers that support hints will try to tailor their experience to encourage registration of an authenticator of the specified type. **Hints are a suggestion**, though, and browsers will often allow a user to ultimately choose a different type of authenticator to register.
+RPs should be prepared for this possibility when using this.

+:::important
+Setting a value for `preferredAuthenticatorType` will overwrite any value that may have been specified for `authenticatorSelection.authenticatorAttachment`!
+This is to help maintain backwards compatibility with browsers that may not yet know about hints.
 :::

 ### 1a.
 Supported Attestation Formats